The Joy Luck Club

 Sales rights: US, Canada, Open Mkt

-The Joy Luck Club is one of my favorite books.
-From the moment I first started reading it, I knew it was going to be incredible.
-For me, it was one of those once-in-a-lifetime reading experiences that you cherish forever.
-It inspired me as a writer and still remains hugely inspirational.” —Kevin Kwan, author of Crazy Rich Asians
+“For me, [The Joy Luck Club] was one of those once-in-a-lifetime reading experiences that you cherish forever.
+It inspired me as a writer and still remains hugely inspirational.”—Kevin Kwan, author of Crazy Rich Asians

-With wit and sensitivity, Amy Tan examines the sometimes painful, often tender, and always deep connection between mothers and daughters.
+With wit and sensitivity, Amy Tan examines the memories that display these women’s strength, worries, and determination.
 As each woman reveals her secrets, trying to unravel the truth about her life, the strings become more tangled, more entwined.
-Mothers boast or despair over daughters, and daughters roll their eyes even as they feel the inextricable tightening of their matriarchal ties.
-Tan is an astute storyteller, enticing readers to immerse themselves into these lives of complexity and mystery.
+Mothers boast or despair over daughters, and daughters roll their eyes even as they feel the inextricable tightening of the matriarchal ties that they believe have stymied their ability to face the uncertainties of the future.

 "Powerful as myth." —The Washington Post Book World